 Moisturizer is a must-have in your skin care arsenal, but you can't snag just any product off the shelf.
 The wrong pick can make oily skin unbearably slick or slough off young skin that's perfectly healthy.
 Do use a moisturizer, but make sure you choose the right one for your age.

-If you're fighting acne, the best pick is a water-based lotion or gel that's oil-free and contains salicylic acid to help clear your skin.
+If you're fighting breakouts, the best pick is a water-based lotion or gel that's oil-free and contains salicylic acid to help clear your skin.
 In your 30s, you can graduate to a moisturizer with retinol.

 Your skin uses retinoic acid to produce collagen, so a product with retinol will help support healthy collagen production.
 Retinol also increases cell production in the top layer of your skin, so it will help pep it up and give you a smoother, younger appearance.